What happens if I exceed my monthly order limit on Link My Books, and how do I upgrade my plan?

 Upgrading to a Higher Plan

-If you exceed your plan's order limit, here's what happens:
+If you exceed your plan's order limit or channel limit, here's what happens:

-1. You'll receive a first email notification letting you know your order count has exceeded your plan limit.
+You'll receive a first email notification letting you know your account has exceeded your plan limit.

 Note: You can always check your rolling 30 day order count from your Billing page.
 You must be the account/subscription owner to see the Billing information.